rimshaTest/CS4530-Spring-2026/Activities/Module02 Activity.md

 To obtain a grade of Satisfactory, you must deliver all of the requirements listed in the instructions.

-To obtain a grade of Minimal, you must:
+To obtain a grade of Minimal, you must have at least two meaningful tests for `addGrade` in `src/transcript.service.spec.ts`.
-* Identify at least one decision that is not addressed by the tests in transcriptService.test.ts.
-* Write a condition that resolves that decision
-* Write a Jest test  or tests to check that decision
-* Run the tests in the repository, and identify whether the repository meets the condition you have identified.

-Submit a file named module02.test.ts with your answers.

 Grading will be manual; the TAs will look at your solution; they may or may not run them.